-Mesa Verde National Park is proud to announce the opening of its new Visitor and Research Center in mid-December, 2012.
-The new building, located at the park entrance, replaces the aging Far View Visitor Center as the park's primary facility for orienting visitors to opportunities within the park and surrounding area.
+Mesa Verde National Park opened its new Visitor and Research Center in mid-December, 2012.
+This new LEED® (Leadership in Energy and Environmental Design) building, located at the park entrance, replaced the aging Far View Visitor Center as the park's primary facility for orienting visitors to opportunities within the park and surrounding area.
 It also houses a state-of-the-art research and storage facility for the park's archives and museum collection of over three million objects.
-This new LEED® (Leadership in Energy and Environmental Design) facility is an exciting and long-awaited project.

 Be sure to make the Mesa Verde Visitor Center your first stop if you wish to visit Cliff Palace, Balcony House, or Long House.
 If you plan to visit any of these three cliff dwellings, you must purchase tickets here first.*